dqmicrosoft/sp2msi-aks/README.md

 }
 ```

-Then we need to pass both identities in the AKS terraform resource:
+Then we need to pass both identities in the AKS terraform resource when creating or updating:

 ```tf
 identity {